BR British Rail Crimson & Cream

 Tonbridge would appear highly improbable.

-That these diverted
+That these

-London departure!
+those watching its London departure!

 However, if any reader can provide robust confirmation to the